rootofdata/Time-series-analysis-with-R/README.md

-# statistics time-series using R
+# Statistics Time-Series Analysis using R
 time series with R in statics class